bt3gl/building_blog/content/public_ip.md

 Category: Networking
 Tags: Linux IP

-Public IPv4 addresses are assigned by [NIC](https://en.wikipedia.org/?title=InterNIC) and belongs to [CIDR blocks](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) that are unique to the entire internet.
+Public IPv4 addresses are assigned by [NIC](https://en.wikipedia.org/?title=InterNIC) and belong to [CIDR blocks](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) that are unique to the entire internet.

-In this little post I show many ways to find your public IP address form the Linux terminal.
+In this little post, I show many ways to find your public IP address form the Linux terminal.

 ### Using Curl